Imafikus/lmg-gui/README.md

 GUI for calculating LMG.
 Used for visual observations of meteors showers.
 It also has pictures of polygons used for determine LMG.

-#Folder ,,new" contains only pictures of polygons.
+### Folder "new" contains only pictures of polygons.

 # Install dependencies